 Figure 2.4.
-Percent of market share for major exchanges [6]
+Percent of market share for major exchanges in YEAR?????
+[6]

 3 Protecting Assets

-Blockchain, the operating platform of the cryptocurrencies like Bitcoin, appears to be a secure environment.
-Use of cryptography as a security mechanism enables blockchain to protect digital assets and their transactions from any external attack.
-The two most important steps to maintain security are: i) protect user’s private key and ii) secure user’s wallet.
+Blockchain is designed to be a secure environment.
+The use of strong cryptography and secure hashes as security mechanisms enables blockchain to protect digital assets and their transactions from external attacks.
+The two most important steps to maintain security are: i) protect a user’s private key and ii) secure a user’s wallet.

 3.1 Protecting User’s Private Key

-The users need to ensure that the private key is stored in a secure way and protected from any unauthorized access.
-The device that stores the private key needs to be physically secured and strongly password-protected.
-The loss of a private key will help attackers masquerade as the user’s identity and take control of assets and transactions [7].
+Users need to ensure that their private key is stored in a secure way and protected from any unauthorized access.
+If a user’s private key were to become known to another entity, that entity could execute transactions while masquerading as the user.
+The net result is that a user’s stolen identity can be used to spend, or otherwise initiate transactions using, the user’s cryptocurrency.
+Consequently, the device that stores the private key needs to be physically secured and strongly password-protected.
+The loss of a private key will enable attackers to masquerade as the user and take control of assets and transactions [7].